-To help you make decisions about whether your child should attend school, we have put together a list of guidelines.
 Your child will not be allowed at school and will be sent home if the following condition(s) are present:

-- 1. For any symptoms below or any the CDC has listed as COVID-19 symptoms, the most current CUSD COVID-19 Exclusion Guidelines will be followed. - Fever of 100.4° or higher.
-A child must be fever-free for 24 hours (without fever-reducing medication) before returning to school.
-If COVID-19 has not been ruled out, follow CUSD exclusion guidelines. - 3.
-Difficulty breathing, Headache, Loss of taste and smell. - 4.
-Persistent Cough. - 5.
-Sore throat with fever and/or white spots on the throat.
-If strep throat is diagnosed (note required), the child must be on medication and fever-free for 24 hours (without fever-reducing medication) before returning to school. - 6.
-Rash with/without fever and/or signs of illness or behavioral changes. (i.e. chicken pox, measles, etc.) Even non-contagious rash conditions can be a symptom of a health condition....even if it is just unsightly, uncomfortable, or itchy.
-Medical attention may be needed to reduce symptoms or disease risks. - 7.
-Vomited (not caused by motion sickness or a gag reflex unassociated with illness) A child must be free of symptoms for 24 hours before returning to school. - 8.
+- Students and staff members who test positive for COVID-19 must remain at home until they are fever-free for 24 hours without the use of medication and their symptoms have improved.
+Upon return, we will ask that students and staff wear a mask (optional).
+Students and staff members who test positive for COVID-19 but have no symptoms will be asked to wear a mask (optional).
+Students may be sent home for multiple symptoms. - 2.
+Fever of 100.4° or higher.
+Students and Staff must be fever-free for 24 hours (without fever-reducing medication) before returning to school. - 3.
+Persistent cough that interferes with learning for the student and class. - Sore throat with fever and/or white spots on the throat.
+If strep throat is diagnosed (note required), the child must be on antibiotic medication and fever-free for 24 hours (without fever-reducing medication) before returning to school. - 5.
+Rash with/without fever and/or signs of illness or behavioral changes. (i.e. chicken pox, measles, etc.) Even non-contagious rash conditions can be a symptom of a health condition...even if it is just unsightly, uncomfortable, or itchy.
+Medical attention may be needed to reduce symptoms or disease risks. - 6.
+Vomited (not caused by motion sickness or a gag reflex unassociated with illness) A child must be free of symptoms for 24 hours before returning to school. - 7.
 Diarrhea of two (2) or more loose/watery stools in a 24-hour period unless other signs of illness are present.
-A child must be free of symptoms for 24 hours before returning to school. - 9.
-Skin sores on an exposed surface that are weeping fluid and cannot be covered. - 10.
+A child must be free of symptoms for 24 hours before returning to school. - 8.
+Skin sores on an exposed surface are weeping fluid and cannot be covered. - 9.
 Red, itchy, and purulent draining eyes.
 If conjunctivitis or "pink eye" is diagnosed, the child must be on medication for 24 hours before returning to school.
-If not diagnosed by medical provider student must remain out until symptoms have cleared. - 11.
-Prolonged and/or persistent stomachache that does not resolve. - 12.
-Swelling or pain at a level that may interfere with learning. - 13.
-Earache with severe discomfort and/or fever. - 14.
-Toothache with facial swelling and/or fever. - 15.
+If not diagnosed by medical provider student must remain out until symptoms have cleared. - 10.
+Prolonged and/or persistent headache or stomachache that does not resolve. - 11.
+Swelling or pain at a level that may interfere with learning. - 12.
+Earache with severe discomfort and/or fever. - 13.
+Toothache with facial swelling and/or fever. - 14.
 Active (live) Head Lice.
 A child must remain at home until treatment with pediculicide.
 A child may return to school if there are no live lice present.
 Please notify the Health Office as the student must be cleared to attend class.